Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Introduction

+A preliminary analysis of a very special case of the $2\times 2$ input-queued switch, restricted solely to symmetric arrivals and unit costs, has appeared in a conference proceedings (without copyright transfer); refer to \citep{LuMaSq+17}.
+The current paper significantly extends this preliminary conference paper in several important aspects, including our complete and thorough derivation of a solution to the delay-cost optimal scheduling problem under general (linear) costs and general arrivals for the canonical $2 \times 2$ input-queued switch and an expanded set of computational experiments that quantitatively evaluate our optimal scheduling policy and explores issues with respect to the optimality of MaxWeight scheduling in general.

-We next present the details of our mathematical model and formulation for the general $n \times n$ input-queued switch model in Section~\ref{sec:model}.
-Our analysis and results for variants of MaxWeight scheduling is provided in Section~\ref{sec:MaxWeight}.
-Our analysis and results for optimal scheduling and structural properties in $2\times 2$ input-queued switches are presented in Section~\ref{sec:optimal}, followed by many of our proofs collected in Section~\ref{sec:proofs}.
-A representative sample of our computational experiments provided in Section~\ref{sec:experiments}, followed by concluding remarks.
-Additional proofs are presented in Appendix~\ref{app:HTA} and Appendix~\ref{app:MDP}.
+The remainder of this paper is organized as follows.
+We first present in Section~\ref{sec:model} some technical preliminaries, including our mathematical model for the canonical $2 \times 2$ input-queued switch, our formulation of the corresponding mathematical optimization problem, and an important equivalent problem formulation.
+We then present in Section~\ref{sec:optimal} our analysis and results for optimal delay-cost scheduling and related structural properties, with many of our proofs collected in Section~\ref{sec:proofs}.
+Computational experiments results are presented in Section~\ref{sec:experiments}, followed by concluding remarks.
+Additional proofs are provided in the Appendices.